THIS DATE IN HISTORY: March 30

 1916: The Montreal Canadiens, a member of the pre-NHL National Hockey Association, win the first of their 24 Stanley Cup championships, defeating the Portland Rosebuds of the PCHA 2-1 in the fifth and deciding game of the Final.
 Each Montreal player receives $238 for the victory.

-1957: Montreal's Maurice Richard has a goal and an assist to become the first NHL player with 100 career points in the Stanley Cup Playoffs.
+1957: Richard has a goal and an assist to become the first NHL player with 100 career points in the Stanley Cup Playoffs.
 Richard's milestone comes in an 8-3 victory against the New York Rangers at the Forum in Game 3 of the Semifinals.

 1969: Pat Stapleton of the Chicago Blackhawks ties an NHL single-game record for defensemen with six assists in a 9-5 win against the Detroit Red Wings.
 Stapleton also becomes the first defenseman in League history to be credited with 50 assists in one season.
+Detroit's Gordie Howe has two goals and two assists; he finishes the season with 60 assists and 103 points, setting NHL records for right wings in each category.
+It's Howe's only 100-point season in the NHL.

-1975: The Philadelphia Flyers become the first NHL team to win 13 games in one month with a 4-1 victory against the Chicago Blackhawks at the Spectrum.
+1975: The Flyers become the first NHL team to win 13 games in one month with a 4-1 victory against the Blackhawks at the Spectrum.
 Rick MacLeish has a goal and two assists for the Flyers.

 1976: Center Jean Ratelle reaches the 100-point mark when he scores a goal and has two assists for the Boston Bruins in a 4-4 tie against the Buffalo Sabres at Boston Garden.
-Ratelle, acquired from the New York Rangers on Nov.
+Ratelle, acquired from the Rangers on Nov.
 7, 1975, becomes the first NHL player to have 100 points while playing for two teams in the same season.

 1979: The NHL announces that it will expand from 17 to 21 teams with the addition of four clubs from the World Hockey Association.
 The Edmonton Oilers, Hartford Whalers, Winnipeg Jets and Quebec Nordiques will begin play in October 1979.
 The Oilers become the most successful of the four teams, winning the Stanley Cup five times from 1984-90.
 They are also the only one of the four teams that has not relocated.